MicrosoftDocs/entra-docs/docs/identity/monitoring-health/howto-use-health-scenario-alerts.md

 ---
-title: How to use Microsoft Entra scenario health alerts (preview)
+title: How to use Microsoft Entra health monitoring alerts (preview)
-description: Learn how to use the Microsoft Entra scenario health alerts to monitor and improve the health of your tenant.
+description: Learn how to use the Microsoft Entra health monitoring alerts to monitor and improve the health of your tenant.
 author: shlipsey3
 manager: amycolannino
 ms.service: entra-id